devopness/devopness/docs/users/credentials/add-gcp-credential.md

     - Click `SAVE`
 1. On the left side menu under `IAM & Admin`, select the `IAM` option
 1. Having your service account listed, edit its roles:
-    - Click the edit icon on yout service account
+    - Click the edit icon on your service account
     - Click `ADD ANOTHER ROLE`
     - Select the `Compute Instance Admin (v1)` role to this email
     - Click `SAVE`